Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 Questions that result from these issues:

 * how can we represent such problems both mathematically and computationally?
+Is there a type of logical framework that might supercede conventional mathematics in these cases?

 * do we need a new model for computation (continuous, stochastic)?

-* is there a connection to the ability to replicate experiments?
+* is there a connection with the ability to replicate experiments?
+In the case of experiments that are found not to replicate, is there a methodological problem, or is it a matter of not using the proper representation (what are key variables, or what is key mode of inquiry)?